journadata/residency_storytelling/README.md

 ## Step 3: Geolocation (Almost)

 Initially, I wanted to geolocate all the residency centers to display them on a map.
 However, geolocating them accurately turned out to be very difficult due to incomplete address data and limitations in the scraped information.

-Rather than get stuck, I chose to leave geolocation for a future iteration and shift focus to something I had wanted to explore for a while: **scroll-driven storytelling with Mapbox**.
+Rather than get stuck, I chose to leave geolocation for a future iteration with a simpler dataset in my next project and shift focus to something I had wanted to explore for a while: **scroll-driven storytelling with Mapbox**.

 ## Step 4: Building the Story with Mapbox and Scrollama